humberaquino/bufpeek/README.md

 * Add an application icon and change the current status bar icon
 * Notification when an update is posted
 * Widget with a summary of Today's updates
 * Show a detail of an update
 * Configure the update interval
 * Configure the date range for listing updates.
 E.g. last 3 days and the next 2 days

 ## Code

-Improvements related to the code and the libraries used.
+Improvements related to the code and the libraries used:

 * Cancel promises and requests.
 * Add unit testing (I should have added this already :))
 * Functional test for API calls https://github.com/AliSoftware/OHHTTPStubs